Princess Charlotte of Württemberg: Influence at court and in society

-Elena became a close friend of her brother-in-law, Emperor Alexander I of Russia and of his wife the Empress Elizabeth Alexeievna.
+The Grand Duchess Elena Pavlovna became a close friend of her brother-in-law, Emperor Alexander I of Russia and of his wife, the Empress Elizabeth Alexeievna.
 She was also quick to befriend the shy Maria Alexandrovna, who married the then Tsarevich Alexander in 1841.
-When Princess Charlotte's husband died, in 1849, she became a patron of several charitable organizations and of the arts.
-She founded the Saint Petersburg Conservatoire and co-founded (1854) a group of nursing sisters (Society of the Sisters of Marcy) which would eventually become the forerunners of the Red Cross in Russia.
-During her time in Russia she became known as the "family intellectual", and was considered the most exceptional woman in the imperial family since Catherine the Great.
-She founded the Russian Musical Society (1859) and the Russian Conservatoire (1862), and was liberal on serfdom.
-She helped to push her nephew Alexander II to abolish serfdom while he stayed with her.
+After Elena Pavlovna's husband died in 1849, she became a patron of several charitable organizations and of the arts.
+She founded the Saint Petersburg Conservatory and co-founded in 1854 a group of nursing sisters, the Society of the Sisters of Mercy, which eventually became the forerunner of the Red Cross in Russia.
+During her time in Russia she became known as the "family intellectual", and contemporary eyewitnesses frequently drew comparisons between her character and that of Catherine the Great.

-As a patroness of the composer Anton Rubinstein (1829-1894), she commissioned some of his early operas: Fomka the Fool (1853), The Siberian Hunters (1852), and Vengeance (1852/1853).
+Elena Pavlovna founded the Russian Musical Society in 1859 and was prominent for her liberal stance on the issue of serfdom.
+She directly influenced her nephew, Alexander II, to enact the emancipation reform of 1861, utilizing her private estates as early experimental testing grounds for peasant liberation while the Tsar resided alongside her during the drafting of the imperial manifestos.

-Elena died in Saint Petersburg, at the age of 66.
+As a prominent patroness of the composer Anton Rubinstein (1829–1894), she commissioned several of his early operas, including Fomka the Fool (Russian: Фомка-дурачок, 1853), The Siberian Hunters (Russian: Сибирские охотники, 1852), and Vengeance (Russian: Месть, 1852/1853).
+Elena Pavlovna died on 21 January 1873 in Saint Petersburg at the age of 66.